CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/01-createtable-Intro.md

 Introduction
 ------------

-Before we start playing with our business scenario lets create table with table with a field name.
+Before we start working on our business scenario lets create test table with one field.
+To create a new table in PostgreSQL, you use the CREATE TABLE statement.
+So we will create table, insert a row and check the data.

 Go ahead and execute the following SQL statement in the console.

 ```postgresql
 CREATE TABLE test_table (name varchar);